 Every year, elementary schools include more children with special needs in mainstream classrooms, creating a more complex learning environment.
 There is a growing demand for teachers who have the knowledge and skills to meet this challenge.

 Wheelock's Master of Science in Integrated Elementary and Special Education (IESE) program—as well as our Peace Corps Coverdell Fellows program—prepared teachers for the realities of the inclusive classroom.
 This program suits students from a range of professional and academic backgrounds, including recent liberal arts or education graduates, mid-career teaching professionals, and those seeking rewarding career change.

 The IESE Master's: Integrated Graduate Program for Elementary & Special Needs Teachers

-Wheelock's Integrated Elementary and Special Education (IESE) master's degree program prepares teachers for the new realities of the inclusive model.
+Wheelock's Integrated Elementary and Special Education (IESE) master's degree program (which totals 31-52 credits, depending on your course of study) prepares teachers for the new realities of the inclusive model.
 Our unique master's program leads to licensure in both: